-Light clients provide environments with computation and memory resource constraints (e.g. mobile, on-chain contracts) with the ability to verify the latest blockchain state without the need to execute and store the full block data and state.
-Light clients instead track block headers as opposed to tracking the full blocks and executing transactions to arrive at the latest state.
-It is important to note that blocks are simply composed of the header and transactions:
+Light clients are designed to operate effectively in environments where computational and memory resources are limited, such as mobile, on-chain contracts.
+They can verify the latest blockchain state without the need to execute and store full block data and state, instead tracking block headers and executing transactions to reach the latest state.
+It's important to note that blocks are composed of headers and transactions.

 The size of the transactions in a block might vary, but headers have a fixed size (usually no more than 1kb) and contain the following:

 Light client protocols consist of a combination of transaction Merkle proofs, state proofs, consensus proofs, and finality proofs, which are all usually included in the block headers with the exception of finality proofs.
 This is because finality proofs may differ from the consensus proof and require data that is an extension of the header.

 This is the Merkle root of all transactions that have been executed in this block.
 This Merkle root can be seen as a kind of cryptographic compression that allow trustless verification in the event that some data was part of the original data that was compressed by a Merkle proof, illustrated below:

 The Merkle proof required to check if some element was included in the root would be log2(n) hashes, which are usually 32 bytes.
 In the diagram above, we only need 4 hashes (outlined in blue) to prove or otherwise reconstruct the original root hash that K was indeed part of the original Merkle tree.
 The math is: n = 16, log2(16) = 4.
 This enables light clients to efficiently check which transactions were executed in a block without needing to download the full block that may potentially contain thousands of transactions and having to scan this list linearly.

 The state root of a blockchain is similar to the transactions root in that it is the output of the cryptographic compression of data.
 However, where the transaction root is a compression of a list of transaction data, the state root can be seen as the compression of a list of keys and values.